 Come experience the wild and majestic nature of wolfdogs through this up-close encounter with our Yamnuska and Cascade Packs.
 Throughout this tour, you will have the unique opportunity to hear the stories of these packs and get to know their true nature.
-You'll gain a better understanding about wolf behaviour through the wolfdogs at our Sanctuary and how this behaviour fundamentally differs from that of domestic dogs.
+You'll gain a better understanding of wolf behaviour through the wolfdogs at our Sanctuary and how this behaviour fundamentally differs from that of domestic dogs.
 This is also a great opportunity to learn about the importance of wolves in our ecosystem, and why it’s so important to preserve them in our natural environment.
 This is an immersive experience with our ambassador wolfdogs that welcome you into their space, so be prepared to follow very specific guidelines throughout your tour.